 If you have bought a vehicle at an auction, and it is more than 10 years old, it may require attention.
 If you make a purchase out of state, the VIN may have to be verified at a local office.
 This will protect yourself as well as a potential new owner that may not be familiar withe origination or background of the vehicle.
 Often, at auctions, you are not able to view potential problems that could arise at a later date.
+We highly encourage you to bring an experienced mechanic to auctions so they can readily view issues you may miss.

 The Department of Motor Vehicles will charge an additional $20 if you fail to complete an inspection on time.
 You can also be refused until your vehicle is determined to be satisfactory for road driving.
 Common examples where you are turned away include unsafe or unfit tires, leaking fluids from in or outside vehicle, pets in vehicle (We’re not kidding!), non-working odometer, mechanical issues, and missing or altered VIN.

 Typically, you can pay fees by money orders, cash, checks, most credit cards and most debit cards.
 Some locations may not accept credit cards or cash so it’s best to call in advance.
+A receipt will be provided after the service has been completed and you have paid in full the cost.

 As indicated above, many cars and trucks are required to have inspections.
 Depending on the type of vehicle, a qualified dealer or repairer may be able to be used.
 However, often, the initial appointment may have to be done at the Department Of Motor Vehicles.
 There are many available locations.